KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 ## Overview (English version)
 You can find some cmdlets from the Microsoft Graph module in my Powershell repository ([link](https://github.com/KlaBier/Powershell/tree/main/FindUnusedObjects)).
 These cmdlets help to identify user and computer objects in Microsoft Entra ID that have not been used for a long time.
 This is done by reverting to the timestamp of the last time the objects were used.
 The repository contains examples and suggestions on how to apply the cmdlets.
 This can help to manually create lists and store the results in CSV files or directly in XLSX files.
 Feel free to check out my blog post for details on this topic ([link](https://nothingbutcloud.net/2023-03-22-FindStaledObjectsInAAD/)).

 If you want to use the commands from the examples to run these operations automatically in Azure, you have several options.
-A Logic App or an Automation account are good options.
-Below are step-by-step instructions on how to set up an Automation account, including the necessary scripts and everything that goes with it in Azure.
+A Logic App or an Automation Account are good options.
+Below are step-by-step instructions on how to set up an Automation Account, including the necessary scripts and everything that goes with it in Azure.
 Once implemented, you won't have to worry about anything and will regularly receive the Excel file with objects that have been unused for a while.

-The basis for setting up the automation account is the following article from Microsoft:
+The basis for setting up the Automation Account is the following article from Microsoft:
 ([Automate Microsoft Entra Identity Governance tasks via Azure Automation and Microsoft Graph](https://learn.microsoft.com/en-us/azure/active-directory/governance/identity-governance-automation))

 Here in this post, we build on the scenario described by Microsoft and supplement the setup with the relevant technologies that are necessary for the automatism to follow the requirements for determining unused computer and user objects.
-For example, we integrate the graph modules, take care of the relevant graph permissions and make sure that the results load as Excel regularly in a storage account.
+For example, we integrate the graph modules, take care of the relevant graph permissions and make sure that the results load as Excel regularly in a Storage Account.

 In summary, here is a Lab guide to setting up the following technologies:

 * Implement the App Registration
 * Create the certificate and store it in Azure Automation and App Registration.
-* A storage account
+* Storage Account
-* Automation account
+* Automation Account

 ## The certificate
 The following cmdlets ([Link](https://github.com/KlaBier/Powershell/blob/main/AutomationRunbookLab/SelfSignedCert.ps1)) create a self-signed certificate.
 Run the commands on a computer of your choice.
 In my lab it worked fine with a Windows 11 client.